euronovate/ENMobileSDK-Android/ENSignatureBox/readme.md

 ## ENSignatureBoxConfig

-This is a class that allow to config this module.
+This is a class used to configure ENSignatureBox Module.

 ```kotlin
  ENSignatureBoxConfig(